Working in the Right-of-Way

 Street Opening Permit

-A Street Opening Permit is required if you plan to place or construct any structure, device, natural or artificial thing which requires invasion into the public street or right-of-way or when digging, cutting into, marring, defacing or altering the surface of any street or right-of-way.
-A street opening permit is also required for each utility connection: water, gas, electricity, sanitary and storm sewer and cable.
+A Street Opening Permit is required if you plan to do any work in the public street or right-of-way.
+A street opening permit is required for any utility connection: water, gas, electricity, sanitary and storm sewer and cable.
 For details, refer to CHMC Chapter 12.08.

 Public Place Use Permit